 Initial cleaning and drying measures

-It is always advisable to scrape and dry-clean the hooves thoroughly every day.
+It is always advisable to pick and dry-clean the hooves thoroughly every day.

 In addition, good stable and exercise area hygiene should always be emphasized.
 If thrush begins to develop, a suitable product should also be applied immediately, e.g. Keralit Thrush Liquide or Keralit Undercover should be applied immediately.
-Early action is always rewarded with thrush and the problem can usually be the problem can usually be eliminated in the initial phase.
+Swift intervention is always rewarded with success.Usuallythe problem can be eliminated in the initial phase.

 Decision support: Treat thrush or observe?